sugarkube/sugarkube/docs/markdown/dependencies.md

 If there's no need for all the kapps in a manifest to be installed sequentially, you can declare a list of kapps that a kapp requires with the `depends_on` key, e.g.
 ```
+# manifests/web.yaml
+defaults:
+  depends_on:       # defaults for all kapps in this manifest
+  - routing:load-balancer

 kapps:
 - id: database
   state: present